stefgehrig/prop_interact/README.md

 This function analyzes the statistical power of tests for interaction, given proportions and sample sizes for all  *2 x k* combinations of predictors, using the above method.

 Toy examples on how to use both functions are provided with the scripts.
-For feedback, suggestions and errors, please contact *stefan-gehrig[at]t-online.de*.